-J & K Economy
+J & K Economy (4 credits Course)

 Course description: The paper attempts to introduce students to working dynamics of J&K economy.
 The issues confronting the state economy at a disaggregated level will also be dealt with.
 The emphasis of the paper is on overall social, political and economic environment influencing policy decisions in contemporary settings in the state.